The fine balance of roles that a Human Resources leader has to play

 - Compromising employee confidentiality by reporting to managers and executives.

 When these things happen, they’re obviously devastating to employee morale.
-HR departments with terrible employee relations ultimately destroy their ability to do their own job, as any policy or initiative they try to implement requires buy-in from individuals in order to flourish.
+HR departments with terrible employee relations ultimately destroy their ability to do their own job.
+That's because any policy or initiative they try to implement requires buy-in from individuals in order to flourish.

-The important thing about the role of HR is that, although they play a role in defining workplace policy, even HR directors don’t necessarily wield any executive authority beyond the ability to advise senior leadership.
+Although HR leaders play a role in defining workplace policy, they don’t necessarily wield any executive authority beyond the ability to advise senior leadership.

 It’s tempting to blame HR when an employer doesn’t treat their staff well.
 But, in companies where employee wellbeing, engagement and happiness are not priorities, there’s only so much these departments can do.
-How good or bad a particular HR department is, depends largely on the morals and culture of the business as a whole.
+How good or bad a particular HR department is, depends largely on business culture.
+And who's leading it.

 Managers and senior leaders can speak HR’s language